-If bacteria and food are left to build up on your dog’s teeth, plaque and tartar start to form - which brings about a certain (smelly!) odor.
+If bacteria and food are left to build up on your dog’s teeth, plaque and tartar start to form - which brings about a bad odour.

-Unpleasant dog breath shouldn’t be ignored because it could be an early sign of dental disease.
-It can be hard for dogs to tell you they’re in pain (especially when the source of the pain is somewhere less visible, like inside their mouth), so it’s important to stay on top of their oral health before plaque buildup turns into gingivitis or dental disease.
+Unpleasant dog breath shouldn’t be ignored because it could be an early sign of dental disease, so it’s important to stay on top of their oral health.

-Highly-processed kibbles lack the key nutrients your dog needs to thrive, and they don’t provide any ‘brushing or flossing’ action for your dog’s teeth, contrary to popular belief.
+Highly-processed kibbles lack the key nutrients your dog needs to thrive, and contrary to popular belief, they don’t provide any ‘brushing or flossing’ action for your dog’s teeth.

-Many kibble products are jam-packed with sugars and high-carb ‘fillers’ such as wheat, oat, starches and corn products.
-These fillers increase oral bacteria in the mouth (damaging teeth and gums) and can also mess with your dog’s digestive system, as dogs don’t have the digestive enzymes to cope with grains.
+Many kibble products are packed with sugars and high-carb ‘fillers’ such as wheat, oat, starches and corn products.
+These fillers increase oral bacteria in the mouth.

-A slow, gentle air-drying process (like the one we use to create the ZIWI Peak range) is favoured by many pet guardians because it preserves the raw meat’s enzymes, with the added convenience of being a food that requires no prep and can safely be stored in the pantry for up to 8 weeks after opening.
+A slow, gentle air-drying process (like the one we use to create the ZIWI Peak® Air-Dried Original Series range) is favoured by many pet guardians because it preserves the raw meat’s enzymes, with the added convenience of being a food that requires no prep and can be stored in the pantry.

 - Try feeding them parsley, which is a natural breath deodorizer.
-Parsley contains chlorophyll and essential oils and works as a diuretic to detoxify the body, which is why it’s a key ingredient in all ZIWI Peak recipes.
 You can also feed it to your dog raw – simply tear the fresh herb into small pieces and mix it into their food.

-- Keep your dog’s water and food bowls clean at all times, as dirty bowls are a breeding ground for bacteria.
+- Keep your dog’s water and food bowls clean, as dirty bowls are a breeding ground for bacteria.

 - Brush your dog’s teeth regularly.

-- Feed your dog raw and air-dried bones - they’re nature’s toothbrush!
+- Feed your dog raw and air-dried bones.

 - Visit your vet for regular oral examinations or professional teeth cleaning if required.